 Morality: Regardless of my countless sins, I often felt proud of my self-righteousness.
 Whenever I compared my short-comings with those of others' around me, especially the religious ones, I always thought I was better than most or at least not worst than the majority.
 As a Muslim and according to Islam and tradition, I used to believe that each good work I perform has the power to cancel ten of my sins.
 My religiousness never bothered me or caused me to feel that I owed God anything.
 Instead it led me to be proud of myself and of my deeds.

 Religiousness: My faith and belief in Islam looked quiet strong and firm.
-Islam wasn't just a religion for me.
-It was a part of my culture, identity, pride, and being.
-As with most Muslims, I enjoyed discussing and arguing about spiritual matters but was also skeptical and didn’t just believe things naively.
-There were times where I leaned toward fundamentalism, and there were also times where I leaned toward atheism.
+Islam wasn't just a religion for me, it was a part of my culture, identity, pride and being.
+As with most Muslims, I enjoyed discussing and to arguing about spiritual matters but was also skeptical, and didn’t just believe things naively.
+There were times where I leaned toward fundamentalism and there were also times where I leaned toward atheism.
 When I settled overseas, I had a chance to interact with people from different religions and backgrounds.
 I often thought that I was a person who seeks to know the truth.
 But actually, I was just trying to prove myself as being right.
 Whenever, I noticed that truth wasn't on my side, I would quickly run to the other direction and hide behind an excuse.
 I was also driven by fear in my heart: I was afraid of Allah's curse and wrath if I tried to search beyond what Islam allows.
 I was also afraid to give up my pride.